Updated: Feb 6

 Visiting Boquillas is like taking a trip back in time, with two great restaurants (Jose Falcon's and Boquillas Restaurant) and a bar (Park Bar) offering options to relax and take it all in.
 Friendly family service is found at each place you visit.

-The village is so remote that it remained "off-grid" until finally receiving solar power in 2013.
+The village is so remote that it remained "off-grid" until receiving solar power in 2013.
 Its closest connection to services and amenities has always been in Big Bend National Park.

 Modern conveniences are hardly present.
 Yet residents of Boquillas want to insure that visitors have a good and safe experience.
 Their warm and friendly welcome is enchanting.
 The contrast to American life is humbling.
 It's an experience that leaves a big impression.